The AI Economy and the Looming “Dot-Com” Reckoning

 Can we tax AI into oblivion to make up the gap?

-The Legal Hurdle: We would have to rewrite thousands of federal statutes, state and local laws, as well as the Internal Revenue Code, to define what a “taxable robot” even is.
+The Legal Hurdle: As a professor, I tell my students: You can’t just “write a bill.”
+We would have to rewrite thousands of federal statutes, state and local laws, and the IRC to define what a “taxable robot” even is.
+Will a chatbot be taxed or humanoid as an employee?

 If we don’t find a way to tax the “labor” of a machine, we lose the base that pays for everything, from the salaries of Congress to the lights in your local government building.

-Part 3: The Trade School Fallacy and the Legal Evolution
+Part 3: The Trade School Fallacy: Why Plumbers and Electricians Aren’t Safe

 The Supply and Demand Reality Check